 - Andrew Rotherham in Education - Smartest and so far the most straightforward analysis.

-- Fire those lazy-ass teachers - The counter part Obama didn't mention about the other teachers.
+- Fire those lazy-ass teachers - The counterpart Obama didn't mention about the other teachers.

 - Become a teacher - The strongest two words used by President Obama in SOTU address.